Hallucinogens Street Names

 Psilocybin Street Names

-Psilocybin is the active ingredient that comes off of one of more than 30 types of mushrooms which will produce hallucinogenic effects.
+Psilocybin is the active ingredient that comes from one or more than 30 types of mushrooms, which will produce hallucinogenic effects.
 Street names include:

 • Magic Mushrooms